Weelorum/Weelorum-Kotlin-Style-Guide/README.md

 ### Packages

-Package names are similar to Java: all **lower-case**, multiple words concatenated together, without hypens or underscores:
+Package names are similar to Java: all **lower-case**, multiple words concatenated together, without hyphens or underscores:

 **BAD**: